gopinathamishra/Online_Exchange_System/README.md

 # Motivation
 - To learn Object Oriented Analysis and Design Concepts
-- To practice scrum agile developement
+- To practice scrum agile development
 - To implement and learn the design patterns:  Observer Pattern, Facade pattern, Indirection and Information Expert, to assign responsibilities to appropriate software objects and attain structurally consistent code.

 # Planned Future Updates